SKsaikiran/YOCO-AI-BOT/README.md

   The chatbot can generate SQL queries based on user input prompts.
 This feature can be useful for developers who need to generate SQL queries quickly and accurately.

 - ### Web Summary Generation
-The chatbot can generate web summaries based on user input prompts.
+The chatbot can generate web summaries based on user input Link.
 The application can provide a summary of web pages, articles, and other online content.

 ## Applications
 <ins>**This technology has various potential applications, such as:**</ins>